Jeremy Eichler

-Jeremy Adam Eichler (born 13 August 1974) is an American music critic, and cultural historian.
-Since 2006 he has been the chief classical music critic of The Boston Globe, frequently writing in his column the "Third Ear".
+Jeremy Eichler (born August 13, 1974) is an American music critic and cultural historian.
+He teaches at Tufts University, and from 2006 to 2024, he was the chief classical music critic of The Boston Globe.

 Having written for a variety of newspaper publications, Eichler has received numerous awards and fellowships.
-His forthcoming book, Time's Echo, explores music and the cultural memory of the Second World War.
+His book Time's Echo (2023) explores music and the cultural memory of the Second World War.
+It was named to the shortlist of the 2023 Baillie Gifford Prize, considered the UK's premier annual prize for non-fiction books.